Electric Range & Cooktop - Induction Cookware Size and Shape

 Pan Noise

-For more specific information about the minimum pan size and the type of pans to use, consult your Owner's Manual.
+For more specific information about the minimum pan size and the type of pans to use, consult the Owner's Manual for the model you own.